Cloufield/gwaslab/docs/Standardization.md

 | `.sort_column()`  |     `order`                                                         | sort the column order to GWASLab default                                                   |
 | `.basic_check()`  |                                                              | all-in-one function to perform the default pipeline                                             |

-## 1. IDs - SNPID and rsID
+## 2. IDs - SNPID and rsID

 GWASLab requires at least one ID column for sumstats, either in the form of SNPID or rsID, (or both).
 GWASLab will automatically check if SNPID is mixed in rsID.

 - `SNPID` : it could be user-provided IDs, or in `CHR:POS:REF:ALT` format, delimiters can be `":"`,`"_"` or `"-"`.
 - `rsID`: dbSNP rsIDs

-GWASLab will check if the IDs is valid SNPID or rsID.
+GWASLab will check if the IDs are valid SNPID or rsID.
 It can also extract CHR and POS information from the `CHR:POS:REF:ALT` formatted IDs using `.fix_id()` method.

 SNPID will be fixed by `CHR:POS:NEA:EA`  only when the variants are already aligned with the reference genome.
 Otherwise, a temporary SNPID in the format of `CHR:POS` will be assigned.